 As the old saying goes: “It is better to be alone than in bad company.”
-That couldn’t be more accurate.
+And that couldn’t be more accurate.

-Why be in a relationship if it is going to end up in nothing but hardships and headaches?
-Self-doubts, abuse, and sorrows are the outcome one could expect.
+Why invest in a relationship that will end up in nothing but hardships and headaches?
+Self-doubt, abuse, and sorrow are what you can expect in return.

-Going to the moon and back is insignificant for an ungrateful partner.
-You could bring the moon to their feet, and it would be overlook.
-Later, he/she would whine about why not snatching the stars too, while you were at it.
-Nothing will ever seem enough!!!
+Imagine going to the moon and back would be insignificant for an ungrateful partner.
+Even if you bring the moon to their feet, they’ll overlook it.
+Later, he/she would whine about why you didn’t fetch the stars too while you were at it.
+Nothing will ever seem enough!

-Enduring endless sacrifices is harmful to the well-being as altering your morals, perceptions, and emotional state for a person who takes you for granted.
-The misery encountered is not worth it for a fraction of happiness they are willing to give you, if that.
+Enduring endless sacrifices is harmful to one’s well-being, as it involves compromising your morals, perceptions, and emotional state for a individual who takes you for granted.
+The misery encountered is not worth the fraction of happiness they are willing to give you, if that.

-Relying on a person to make you happy is a huge mistake when your happiness is your responsibility entirely, nobody else’s.
+Relying on another person for your happiness is a colossal mistake; your happiness is solely your responsibility entirely, nobody else’s.

-Knowing how to be alone is a skill, not many have the privilege to possess.
-Loneliness can be scary, requiring vast power to look deep inside and face internal fears.
+Knowing how to be alone is a skill not many have the privilege to possess.
+Loneliness can be intimidating, requiring immense strength to confront internal fears while looking deep inside.

 Having the courage to confront inner traumas demands time and patience.
-Sporadically, it’s easier to turn to toxicity rather than to be alone with our thoughts.
-Let’s face it, many look outside for distraction to prevent the terror of accosting what has been hiding inside.
+Sporadically, it’s easier to turn to toxicity rather than be alone with our thoughts.
+Let’s face it, many look outside for distractions to prevent the terror of delving into what lies within.

-Unknowingly, being surrounded by toxicity can become so addictive- to the point of craving it, although its sequels are detrimental.
-It can cause you to be extremely high one moment, extremely terribly low the next.
-Without, you feel like a part of you is missing even though nothing is mislaid.
+Unknowingly, being surrounded by toxicity can become so addictive to the point of craving it, although its consequences are detrimental.
+It can cause you to be extremely high one moment and extremely low the next.
+Without it, you feel like a part of you is missing even though nothing is misplaced.

-The dating culture is quite baleful, which has been a known fact.
-Relationships constitute an essential part of our entire identity, whether they are romantic or friendship.
-Sadly, if you are not in a good place mentally and physically it can crumble you into pieces unexpectedly.
+The dating culture can be quite baleful, and that’s a well-known fact.
+Relationships form a significant part of our identity, whether they are romantic or friendships.
+Sadly, if you find yourself not in a good place mentally and physically, it can unexpectedly shatter you into pieces.

-An ideal companion will be uplifting while supportive- enabling growth, trust, and individualism.
+The ideal companion will be uplifting, yet supportive, fostering growth, trust, and individualism.

 The opposite can be noted for a selfish, inconsiderate, and unsupportive partner.
-The wrong company will subtract from your life instead of adding to it.
+The wrong company will subtract from your life rather than enrich it.

-Opting to be alone until the right person comes along is the best choice one can do.
-Riding solo for a while is an opportunity to find your inner true and authentic self without feeling guilty or ashamed.
+Choosing to be alone until the right person comes along is the best choice one can make.
+Riding solo for a while is an opportunity to discover your true and authentic self without feeling guilty or ashamed.
 The fact is you are not lonely when you’re enjoying your own company.
-You can always rely on yourself when things have gotten unbearable having the unbeatable strength to do so.
+You can always rely on yourself when things have become unbearable, possessing the unbeatable strength needed to persevere.

 We all want to love and be adored, yet at what price?
-Loving someone should not temper with your identity.
-Presuming it does, run the other direction.
-Caring dearly in an unselfish way isn’t a guarantee it will be equally reciprocal.
+Loving someone should not tamper with your identity.
+Presuming it does, run in the other direction.
+Caring dearly in an unselfish way isn’t a guarantee it will be equally reciprocate it.